Jessie-Watt/Northwind-Traders-Analysis/README.md

 # NORTHWIND-TRADERS-ANALYSIS

 # **Introduction**
-Northwind traders dataset was analysed based on different category of products sold to different companys within Europe, North America and South America.
-The total quantity purchased by these countries, their order details, the shipping mode to different countries, freight rate and more factors will be considered and analysed to give a better meaning and view of the Northwind traders sales.
+Northwind traders dataset was analysed based on the different categories of products sold to different companies within Europe, North America and South America.
+The total quantity purchased by these countries, their order details, the shipping mode to different countries, freight rate and more factors will be considered and analysed to give a better meaning and view of the Northwind traders sales analysis.

 # **Activity**
-- [ ]  Importation of the ‘Northwind Traders Dataset’ dataset into Power BI Desktop
+- [ ]  Importation of Northwind Traders Dataset into Power BI Desktop
-- [ ]  To determine the total quantity ordered, average unit price by product, average quantity ordered, the total discount
+- [ ]  To determine the total quantity of products ordered, average unit price by product, average quantity ordered, the total discount
 - [ ]  To determine the maximum period required to deliver products.
 - [ ]  To determine the average quantity sold by product name, average freight by country, average sales per year, total unit price by catergory, and freight rate by shipping mode
 - [ ]  A slicer will be used to visualize the trend by different years